Dispatch Events Overview

 • Labor Resource Dispatch – schedule work specifically for crews or laborers.

-Each option opens its own create form where you’ll enter the dispatch details (title, dates, sites, resources, recipients to notify, etc.).
+Each option opens its own create form where you will enter the dispatch details (title, dates, sites, resources, recipients to notify, etc.).

 Understanding the Tabs and Statuses